irwinarruda/study-on-micro-frontends/README.md

 }
 ```

-The end result at the `host` app is something like:
+The end result at the `host` app is something like this:

 ```tsx
 import { Counter } from 'react/Counter';